MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mktemp-s-wmktemp-s.md

 ---
 # _mktemp_s, _wmktemp_s

 Creates a unique file name.
-These are versions of [_mktemp, _wmktemp](mktemp-wmktemp.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+These are versions of [_mktemp, _wmktemp](mktemp-wmktemp.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax